The Priory Federation of Academies Trust: Mission Statement

 - Students with the courage to follow their dreams and pursue life goals.

 At Pembroke we recognise that reading is crucial to accessing curriculum, for life chances, for social engagement and for self-esteem.
-Research has shown that reading for pleasure is more important for a young person's educational success than their socio-economic background, and the National Literacy Trust found that young people with the greatest love of reading have the highest levels of mental wellbeing.
-Therefore the development of reading skills and a passion for reading will be developed across all curriculum areas.
-All students in Years 7 and 8 will have a timetabled 'Reading' lesson each week in a collaborate with staff to develop reading in their subjects and provide opportunities for all students to engage with reading for pleasure.
+Research has shown that reading for pleasure is more important for a young person's educational success than their socio-economic background, and the National Literacy Trust found that young people with the greatest love of reading have the highest levels of positive mental wellbeing.
+Therefore the development of reading skills and a passion for reading are being developed across all curriculum areas.
+All students in Years 7 and 8 will have a timetabled 'Reading' lesson in a dedicated reading room with a trained Reading Leader.
+The Reading Leader promotes reading across all aspects of the Academy, collaborating with staff to develop reading in their subjects and providing opportunities for all students to engage with reading for pleasure.

-To empower our students to live rich and meaningful lives, the Pembroke Curriculum encompasses opportunities outside the classroom environment to complement the tradition taught curriculum.
-The Pembroke Pledge Programme is a whole school rewards system which recognises the achievements of every student in all areas of the curriculum, and their lives in and out of the Academy.
+To increase social and cultural capital and empower our students to live rich and meaningful lives, the Pembroke Curriculum encompasses opportunities outside the classroom environment to complement the traditional taught curriculum.
+The Pembroke Pledge Programme is a whole school reward system which recognises the achievements of every student in all areas of the curriculum, and their lives in and out of the Academy.
 The Pledges encompass the five Priory values and allows our students to become well rounded individuals.
 They will leave Pembroke with the knowledge, skills and empathy to succeed and understand the world around them.

 The Pembroke Curriculum engages fully with PHSMRE, Relationship and Sex Education, SMSC, Fundamental British Values and Careers within tutor time and across the curriculum.
 All students are provided with extensive opportunities to personally develop their understanding and actively engage in all areas.
 The wider curriculum is clearly signposted to Fundamental British Values and the Academy values.
 We develop student's understanding of right and wrong and of civil and criminal law, and provide opportunities for discussion about moral and ethnical issues through local, national and international current affairs.
 Students have opportunities to participate in community and social settings, for example volunteering as community readers in a retirement home, encouraging student's social development and their appreciation of those from different backgrounds.